frnmst/qvm/README.md

         $ ./qvm -b

-- Now you can run the virtual machine either using the original or the backup VHD.
+- Now you can run the virtual machine either using the original or the backup virtual hard disk.
 If you run `./qvm -x` the virtual machine will run in graphics mode using the backup hard disk.
 - Optionally add the following in the guest machine fstab file (`/etc/fstab`), to enable the shared directory automatically.
 This avoids entering mount commands by hand.

         host_share  /home/vm/shared  9p  noauto,x-systemd.automount,trans=virtio,version=9p2000.L  0  0

 - You can also access the virtual machine through SSH: